Visit the Blue Mountains By Train: 2 Easy Itineraries

 Catching the train to the Blue Mountains from Sydney

-Trains to the mountains leave from Central Station, usually from platforms 5-12, which are in the main hall.
+Trains to the mountains leave from Central Station, usually from platforms 5-12 in the main hall.

-Take a seat upstairs on the left if you can.
-This will offer the best views once you reach the lower mountains.
+Take a seat upstairs on the left for the best views once you reach the lower mountains.

-The journey takes just under two hours, and most of it is not that scenic, so pack a book or have a little snooze.
+The journey takes just under two hours, and most of it isn’t scenic, so bring a book or nap.

 Sydney Central Station indicator board country trains the starting point for your Blue Mountains by train itinerary